Qiskit/qiskit_sphinx_theme/docs_guidelines/apidocs/tutorials.guidelines.rst

 ---------------------------

 Link to further explanatory material if and only if it's really needed.
-Try not to add too many links.
-Because they will interrupt the flow of a tutorial by digressing into explanation.
+Try not to add too many links because they will interrupt the flow of a tutorial by digressing into explanation.

     "We must always do x before we do y because… (see Explanation for more details).